anandarupmukherjee/inventory_barcode_integration_edge/README.md

 ```

 By default the bridge listens to `broker.hivemq.com` on topic
-`lobby/lift/packages`.
+`lobby/lift/packages`, and the printer listener subscribes directly to
+`lift/lobby/packages/print` on the same broker.
 Edit `docker-compose.yml` to point at your own broker or
 override the environment variables listed below.

 ## Environment Variables